demented20/Interview-Pilot/README.md

 # Limitations

--   Speech recognition depends on browser support.
 -   Voice activity detection is a lightweight implementation.
 -   Camera and microphone processing are local browser features.
--   Audio and video are not analyzed by AI.
 -   AI responses may occasionally require JSON correction.

 ------------------------------------------------------------------------